ByAUJay

 Step 2: Privacy & Confidentiality

-- Integrate Tessera or Orion as privacy managers.
+- Bring in Tessera or Orion to handle your privacy needs.

-- Configure private transaction pools with the privacy-enabled API.
+- Set up private transaction pools using the privacy-enabled API.

 Step 3: Network Bootstrapping